Author: Milo de Prieto

 This is also why society is not the same thing as a crowd.
 A herd can be an aggregation, bodies near bodies for protection or convenience.
 A society, in the sense that matters here, is an ecosystem of complex coordination: people cooperating across time through shared norms, cumulative teaching, and the storage of knowledge outside any one mind.
 When that exists, cognition becomes more than private cleverness.
 It becomes collective problem solving, distributed competence, and the ability to manage shared constraints through coordinated action rather than through isolated improvisation.
 From a biological perspective, society forms the foundational “purpose” of each individual’s existence in a state of fluid interdependence.
 In an efficient framework, your unique way of making meaning, your skills, interests, and quirks will facilitate your contribution to your group, forming a large part of what makes life “meaningful” to the biology of your mind.

-Human development and existence is ecological: layered within, cultivated without.
-It requires respect, authenticity, and responsibility for proper stewardship.
+Human existence and development is ecological: layered within, cultivated without.
+It requires respect, authenticity, and responsibility for proper stewardship

 A community is a role-differentiated coordination system with reliable handoffs and shared norms.
 Role differentiation is necessary but not sufficient: it can exist in arrangements that are coercive or extractive, where the “handoffs” serve power rather than coordination.
 The distinction is whether roles are organized to support reciprocity, error-correction, and mutual dependence in a way that stabilizes learning and cooperation over time.
 In a functioning community, roles are not static identities carved into stone.
 They are adaptive and revisable as people grow, contexts change, responsibilities rotate, and new needs create new forms of contribution.
 Individuals do not merely “join” society; they develop a distinctive way of making meaning within it, a cognitive identity that shapes what roles they can inhabit well and how they strengthen the whole through their particular constraints, sensitivities, and skills.